-As a component of the City’s Emergency Preparedness Plan, IDEC was organized in 1982 and operates at the direction of the Irvine Chief of Police, David Maggard.
-The Chief is also the City’s Director of Public Safety.
-Operationally, IDEC is supervised by an IPD Sergeant.
-IDEC operates a number of highly technical, state-of-the-art radio equipment, including two UHF repeaters, and various other communication devices including Packet, Slow Scan TV (SSTV), and HF radio.
-With this equipment, IDEC is able to immediately establish a lifeline communications network between the Irvine Police Department, citywide evacuation centers, school sites, public buildings, medical facilities, local parks and any other location where normal means of communications has failed.
+As a component of the City’s Emergency Preparedness Plan, IDEC operates at the direction of the Irvine Chief of Police, Mike Hamel, and is directly supervised by an IPD Sergeant.
+IDEC utilizes various radio equipment, including two UHF repeaters and other modes of communication including packet, HF, and APRS.
+With this equipment, IDEC is able to immediately establish a lifeline communication network between the Irvine Police Department, citywide evacuation centers, school sites, public buildings, medical facilities, local parks and any other location where normal means of communications has failed.

 IDEC members undergo continual training which hone their skills and abilities in providing emergency communications to the PD.
 In addition, IDEC members receive training in routine duties that police and fire personnel might be not be able to perform due to overriding obligations as a result of a cataclysmic event.
 IDEC's motto is OBSERVE AND COMMUNICATE.